 There are some major benefits to doing a first look.
 The first one is you get to enjoy the moment together and extend your day by 2-3 hours with your one and only!
 When you walk down the aisle, it may be hard to see his reaction, and once you finally get up there, you can't really talk to each other and hear him say how excited he is, and most of the time you can't even touch!
 Now you've already spent half the day away from each other getting ready, can't talk or touch during the ceremony, then you kiss and it's over.
 Seeing each other beforehand calms the nerves a little bit, starts the day a little more relaxed, and time usually isn't an issue.
 Imagine being able to be close enough to comfort him if he sheds a few tears!?

 You never want to be rushed on your wedding day.
-Ever.
-If you're trying to squeeze in your portraits in between your ceremony and cocktail hour, and all you have is a half hour, your photographer is going to feel the pressure and rush you through it..because they have no choice!
+Ever, no matter what.
+Enjoy it!
+If you're trying to squeeze in your portraits in between your ceremony and cocktail hour, and all you have is a half hour, your photographer is going to feel the pressure and rush you through it..simply because they have no choice!
 Is that what you're spending money on?
 If so, that's fine, but if you contacted this photographer because the images on their site really showcased personality, emotion and creative style, and that's what you want..give them time to do it.
 For us, immediately after the first look we photograph the bride and groom for a few minutes while the emotions are still running high, then jump right into the bridal party pictures (they can meet the bride and groom at the first look location, or wait in the transportation until the first look is over) and then all that is done and over before the event begins!
 We even try to plan it so you guys have a few minutes to go relax before the ceremony begins so we're not in your face the entire day, and constantly checking in, or interrupting conversations with friends and family to see if you're ready for your pictures.
 Family photos are usually done fairly quickly after the ceremony.
 Oh..and you do not want to feel rushed..did I say that already?? :P

 The photos below are from a wedding that included a first look.
 We had SO much time to be able to walk around Asbury and hit all the major landmarks that were "must haves".
 They got so much variety, AND they got photos of the bride and each bridesmaid, and the groom with each of his groomsmen.
 We even made it back to the venue in time to do family photos before the ceremony, so once that began, it was all a celebration from there on out!
 One of my favorite weddings ever!